manami-project/modb-app/docs/merging.md

 ## How is the probability being calculated?

 There are there properties which are always taken into consideration: `title`, `type` and `episodes`.
 Each property creates a value between `0.0` and `1.0`.
-Where `0.0` means that the values are completely differnet and `1.0` means that they are equal.
+Where `0.0` means that the values are completely different and `1.0` means that they are equal.

 * `title`: The score for the title is calculated using "jaro winkler similarity".
 * `type`: A type is either equal (`1.0`) or not (`0.0`).
-But because the data from different sources varies a lot, there is another case.
+But because the data from different sources varies a lot.
 Based on experience there is another case for any combination of `SPECIAL` and `ONA`.
-For this case the value is `0.4` to indicate that it's somewhat possible that these could be the same.
+For this pairing the value is `0.4` to indicate that it's somewhat possible that these could be the same.
 * `episodes`: The closer the values the more likely it is that these values describe the same anime and the higher the score.

 **Background on episodes:**